‘General Hospital’ Spoilers: Josslyn Is Ready To See Nelle Dealt With Once And For All

 General Hospital spoilers for this week suggest that Nelle could be facing some major trouble soon, at least if Josslyn has anything to do with it.
-Nelle is determined to wreak havoc on Michael and his entire family and it seems that Josslyn will think of one potentially extreme way that this could be handled.
+Nelle is determined to wreak havoc on Michael and his entire family, and it seems that Josslyn will think of one potentially extreme way to handle her.

 In the sneak peek for the week posted on Twitter, General Hospital spoilers reveal that at some point, Josslyn will approach Jason for a chat.
-Joss wants to talk about Nelle and she’ll ask Jason to promise that he will stop her.
+Joss wants to talk about Nelle, and she’ll ask Jason to promise that he will stop her.

 While Joss seemingly doesn’t share specifics at this point, she does note that Nelle is evil.
 Jason will ask what exactly the teen has in mind with her request, and it’ll be interesting to see how Josslyn responds.

 In the early days of Nelle’s presence in Port Charles, she became quite close to Joss.
-However, things took a major turn when Joss realized that Nelle had masterminded a takedown of Carly and the two had quite the battle.
+However, things took a major turn when Joss realized that Nelle had masterminded a takedown of Carly, and the two had quite the battle.
 Given all that has happened since then, Joss has no intention of ever trying to repair that severely damaged former friendship.

 "Nelle is evil.
 Promise me you'll stop her." #GH pic.twitter.com/g5NrFe8OcD